smjablonska/BV-BRC-Walkthrough/README.md

 Results: Name_of_output_file_AssemblyReport.html

 The bandage plot is a tool for visualizing assembly graphs with connections.
-For people who have/know about bioinformatic theory - a de Brujin Graph.
+For people who have taken/know about bioinformatic theory - a de Brujin Graph.

 <img width="331" alt="image" src="https://github.com/smjablonska/BV-BRC-Walkthrough/assets/103958073/1d66e5f2-9e83-4dcc-8a6d-945c131aa998">